carpentrycon/carpentryconhome-proposals/CCatHome_Regional_Host_Guide.md

 - Let the regional host know if you would or would not like to be a co-host on the Zoom during your session

-- The regional host will introduce your session and hand over the session to you - upon which please introduce yourself, and point to any details that attendees should know to continue participating in the session (such as a link in the shared notes, materials used in the session etc.)
+- The regional host will introduce your session and hand over the session to you - upon which please introduce yourself, and point to any details that attendees should know to continue participating in the session (such as a link in the shared notes, materials used in the session, etc.)
 - Cooperate with the host and co-host and ask for help whenever needed
 - Share your screen whenever you are presenting something
 - Ensure that you run an inclusive event by allowing everyone to speak.